7 min read · Cost

 Quick Answers

-Most whole-home re-sides run 2–4 weeks depending on size, weather, and substrate condition; we set a written schedule up front.
+Most whole-home re-sides run roughly two to four weeks depending on size, weather, and substrate condition.
+We set a written schedule up front and update it if tear-off reveals added scope.
+Larger or estate-scale homes and complex trim extend that timeline.

 Yes — most homeowners do.
-There's noise during work hours; the home stays weather-protected outside work hours.
+There's real noise during work hours, but the home stays weather-protected and secure outside work hours throughout the job.
+Plan around the loud tear-off and cladding stretches for pets, kids, and work-from-home days.

-We do — and Chapter 7A documentation if your parcel requires it.
-Permits get pulled before tear-off.
+We do, and we handle Chapter 7A wildfire documentation if your parcel requires it.
+Permits are pulled before tear-off begins, not after.
+Any contractor who pressures you to skip the permit is a red flag.

 Sources